theOehrly/Fast-F1/docs/known_bugs.rst

     referring to timing_data drivers.
 For winter test we have driver number 65535 and it is not bypassed.

-- Day 3 and 6 of winter testing 2020

-    Usually times obtained from the `timing_app_data` and `timing_data` requests are synchronised and because of this, the two data sources are merged on the time index.
-For some reason and only for Vettel on 21/02/2020 and Bottas on 28/02/2020, time doesn't match.
-A manually patched file is included with the code.
-A more sofisticated solution is needed.

 - :mod:`fastf1.track` is currently broken:

     Changes made to the position data by F1 broke the functionality of this module.